rskelly/hydro/README.md

 Browse stations using the map or search for a station using the search box.
 Water levels are shown hourly for the last few days.

 A live version can be found here: http://robskelly.com/hydro/

+* Note: this application depends on a small REST framework that is not currently public.